alexwilkom/via-message-generator/README.md

-# Character Strengths Message Generator
+# VIA Character Strengths Message Generator

-## Introduction

 This Node.js application generates random messages about character strengths, including a randomly chosen virtue, a strength associated with that virtue, a description of the strength, and an inspirational quote.